uakbr/Enterprise-Service-Bus/README.md

 I do not want to start a debate on wether XI is an ESB, but more of a statement to what is SAP ESB (if XI it is, then be it).

-Today, we discuss what is SAP ESB (Enterprise Service Bus) today (I could not find a clear answer to is)?

-We also discuss Who uses this SAP ESB in production currently and what kind of environment (i.e. strictly SAP backend systems, or combination of various vendors backend systems).
+We also discuss uses of SAP ESB in production currently and what kind of environment (i.e. strictly SAP backend systems, or combination of various vendors backend systems).

-Today we someone share some light on this topic.
+## What is an ESB?

 As a reminder, an ESB is expected to exhibit the following characteristics (source Wikipedia):